Xeraphinite/Xeraphinite/README.md

 Languages are another part of my life—I grew up speaking Mandarin, Cantonese, and Teochew Dialect, studied Japanese to JLPT N1, and recently started learning Korean and Hokkien.
 I hope one day I can move smoothly between all CJK languages, both in daily life and in research without barriers.

 As an indoor nerd, I spent lots of my precious time in consuming diverse media contents.
 For music, I prefers to listen K-pop, J-pop, VOCALOID, and doujin music.
 And for podcasts, movies, dramas, books, as well as other games, I also mainly focused on CJK regions.
 Recently, I enjoyed watching *Hamaguchi Ryusuke*’s PASSION, *Sang-soo Hong*’s *What does that nature saids to you*, *Ya-chuan Hsiao*’s *Old Fox*, *Bakarhythm*’s *Hotspot*, and waiting for *Kirby Air Riders* and Nintendo Switch 2.
 The adorable Kirby always got my attention 😇.
-I also tried to play souls-like game such as Lies of P.
+I also tried to play souls-like game such as *Lies of P*.